w3c/permissions-registry/README.md

-# Powerful features registry
+# Permissions registry
-Registry of known powerful features in the web platform.
+Registry of standardized and provisional permissions and powerful features of the web platform.